p4535992/foundryvtt-variant-encumbrance/README.md

 - **enabledwe:** if true it's mean on the actor is applied the calculation of the weight from the module.
 - **enabledaebulk:** if true it's mean on the actor is applied the system bulk the management of the active effects of the weight from the module. _NOTE: if you set true this is better to set to false 'enabledwe'_
 - **enabledwebulk:** if true it's mean on the actor is applied the system bulk and the calculation of the weight from the module.
+- **mapItemEncumbrance:** the inner map of the 'modified' item weight value from this module

 # Settings